MaxwellZen/APCSFinalProject/README.md

 \
 6/6: \
 Maxwell: implemented the convex hull algorithm and use it to determine when the mouse is dragging the soft body. \
+Jerry: N/A \
+\
+6/7:
+Jerry: Updated UML diagram.
+Read up on how to implement/simulate pressure within the balloon class to be prepared for tomorrow. \
+\
+Maxwell: N/A